Atmosera-CoPilot-Dev/Tudor-Copilot-1225/apps/ui/ex2/README.md

 - Create new components in `src/components` and wire them via `src/App.tsx`
 - Add new services under `src/services` for business logic
 - Provide different message providers by implementing the same interface as `messageService.ts`
+- Add end-to-end tests using Cypress or Playwright.